 Applications must be received at the Maine Board of Bar Examiners between March 15 and May 20 for the July exam, and between October 15 and December 20 for the February examination.
 MBAR 5(a)(1)&(2).
 If the deadline falls on a weekend, application must be received by the Monday thereafter.
 Back to Index.

-Starting with the July 2015 exam, if you have been admitted in any jurisdiction for more than one year, the fee is $650.00, plus a fee of $375.00 (this latter fee varies, depending upon the NCBE application required), paid directly to NCBE for a separate NCBE application.
+If you have been admitted in any jurisdiction for more than one year, the fee is $650.00, plus a fee of $90-$450 (this fee varies, depending upon the NCBE application required), paid directly to NCBE for a separate NCBE application.
 All other bar exam applicants must pay a total fee of $600.00.
 MBAR 6(b).
 If your application is not received by the Board by the deadline, the Board will only accept the application upon payment of a late fee of $150 if the Board receives the application within seven calendar days of the deadline.
 If the Board receives the application between the seventh and fourteenth calendar days after the deadline, the Board will only accept the application upon payment of a late fee of $300.
 No applications will be accepted more than fourteen days following the application deadline.

-As of October 14, 2014, applications for Reciprocal Admission pursuant to Maine Bar Admission Rule 11A must be accompanied by a fee of $900.00, plus a fee of $375.00 (this latter fee varies, depending upon NCBE the application required), paid directly to NCBE for a separate NCBE application.
+Applications for Reciprocal Admission pursuant to Maine Bar Admission Rule 11A must be accompanied by a fee of $900.00, plus a fee of $90-$450 (this fee varies, depending upon NCBE the application required), paid directly to NCBE for a separate NCBE application.
 Please note that all application fees may be paid by personal check, cashier’s check, treasurer’s check, or money order payable to the Board of Bar Examiners.
 Back to Index.

 Fees are nonrefundable.
 MBAR 6(d).
 Back to Index.

-The passing score is a scaled score of 138.
-The score is calculated by taking 4/11 of the applicant’s MBE scaled score and 7/ll of the applicant’s converted essay score from Day 1.
+The passing score is a scaled score of 276.
+The total score is 50% MBE scaled score and 50% converted essay score from Day 1.
 MBAR 10(g)(1).
 Back to Index.

-If you would like a copy of your Maine MBE score, please send us a signed letter, indicating the address where you would like the score sent, along with a check or money order for $25.00.
+If you would like a copy of your Maine MBE score, please send us a signed form, indicating the address where you would like the score sent, along with a check or money order for $25.00.
 There is no fee if you make the request within five months of taking the Maine bar exam.
-If you are transferring your MBE score to another jurisdiction, the fee is $25, and a transfer form will be supplied to you about a month before the exam.
+If you are transferring your MBE score to another jurisdiction, the fee is $25.
+The transfer forms can be found under “Other Forms” on this website.

 The Board will mail the results directly to you.
 Results must be mailed within 75 days of the examination.
 Results will be posted on this website, BY APPLICANT NUMBER, on the day the result letters are mailed.
 (Applicants receive this number on the day of the exam and are advised to keep the number until results are posted, as applicant numbers will not be given out by phone or email.)
 Results will be posted BY NAME approximately three days after results are mailed.
 MBAR 10(h).
 Back to Index.